-Man reportedly stabbed at Boon Tat street, taken to hospital
+Man reportedly stabbed at Boon Tat Street, taken to hospital

 The Singapore Civil Defence Force said it was alerted to the incident at 25 Boon Tat Street at about 1.25pm, and a man in his 30s was taken to the Singapore General Hospital.

-According to Channel NewsAsia's reporter on the scene, traffic is cordoned off at Boon Tat Street, from the junction of Telok Ayer Street all the way to Cecil Street.
+According to Channel NewsAsia's reporter on the scene, a pool of blood was seen on the ground outside eatery A Poke Theory.
+Traffic has been cordoned off at Boon Tat Street, from the junction of Telok Ayer Street all the way to Cecil Street.

 A passerby told Channel NewsAsia that the victim was motionless and the area around Boon Tat Street was cordoned off.